chondromalasia/parenting/Heath's Guide to Having a Baby and also not Developing a Drinking Problem.md

 #### Naps

-The baby will basically be sleeping every hour and a half or so.
-One thing I read, and this is my mantra with it, is that 'sleep begets sleep'.
+The baby will basically be sleeping every hour and a half or so until ~4 months.
+One thing I read, and this is my mantra with regards to sleep, is that 'sleep begets sleep'.
 Overtiredness is very, very real.
 We had two major upgrades to Christian's schedule.

 The first was that we moved his bedtime earlier in the night (7:30 is kind of a soft ceiling).
 At the time we just said no later than two hours after his last nap.

 The second was to just put him down about an hour and a half after his last nap (this goes for bedtime as well).
 So when he gets up, we look at the clock.
 An hour and a half later is when we shoot to be putting him down.
 Note that this means kind of starting the pre-nap procedure like 10 minutes before.
 Note, this changes at around 4 months, when he goes from 4->3 naps a day.

-Things REALLY smoothed out after this.
-And it's getting better.

 I mention why below, but we have had some real success with just letting him play by himself for ~15 minutes before going to sleep.
 In fact, there's an entire strategy called Eat -> Play -> Sleep.

 #### A quick treatise on overtiredness

 You know how cranky you get when you're tired?
 Well imagine you don't know how to sleep.
 And you're just constantly tired.
-That's the first step, you're just not having as much fun in life.
+That's the first problem, you're just not having as much fun in life.
 This is stressful.

 Falling asleep is a battle between melatonin, the sleep hormone, and cortisol, the stress hormone.
 Adults mainly get rid of cortisol by engaging in BDSM sexual activities and also shooting guns, activities otherwise inaccessible to babies (thanks Obama).
 Cortisol levels are brought down by calming activities (child-directed play, just letting them do whatever is a very calming activity, reading or really anything soothing) and by sleep itself.
 So right there, not enough sleep = high cortisol.